Baplar/ResoniteLinuxSplitteningPatches/docs/FullProton.md

 # Full Proton setup

+Although we strongly discourage you to do it unless you know exactly what you’re doing, it is technically still possible to run the main Resonite process [directly within Proton](docs/FullProton.md).

+This method requires a bit of tinkering to get working, and is going to be abandoned for the official release of the Splittening.

+However, in the meantime, it has the small benefit of not suffering from the handful of .NET libraries used by FrooxEngine that do not support Linux.
+Notably, the clipboard and visemes work in this setup.

 _All of the paths in the code snippets below assume your Steam library is setup at the default location `$HOME/.local/share/Steam/steamapps`.
 If your setup is different, adapt the paths accordingly._

 - Install a version of the [Resonite Mod Loader](https://github.com/resonite-modding-group/ResoniteModLoader) compatible with post-Splittening Resonite.
 We recommend you to use [our updated build of the mod loader](https://github.com/Baplar/ResoniteLinuxSplitteningPatches/releases/download/v0.1.10/RML_Splittening.zip).